sophiaIC/HolisticSpecifications/popl2022/response.md

 detail (for me).
 But I also firmly believe that the definition of the semantics of the necessity modalities deserves to be provided some intuition.
-In particular an intuition of how $\triangleleft$ defines these semantics.* **We refer the reviewer to G for our explanation of adaptation.**
+In particular an intuition of how $\triangleleft$ defines these semantics.* **We refer the reviewer to the Overview for our explanation of adaptation.**

 *482: I believe that it deserves an explenation why no module satisfies